-Croatia: Environnment NGOs claim TPP Plomin C is expensive and not feasible project3.
-March 2015. / SEE Energy News
+Croatia: Environnment NGOs claim TPP Plomin C is expensive and not feasible project, SEE Energy News

 The project Thermal Power Plant Plomin C is poorly prepared and planned which may have catastrophic economic effects, but the same type of effects on environment protection, said Mirela Holy, parliament representative and ORaH president, at the round table “Plomin C – referendum yes / no” in Pula.